-- (f) The Planning Director with the affirmative recommendation of the City Arborist/Senior Urban Forester shall have the authority to modify the requirements of Section 10.908(8), including the modification of the planting strip, sidewalk location, and width in order to preserve existing trees and to provide flexibility for a hard surface next to the curb line, where appropriate for on-street parking (e.g. handicap parking areas, loading zones). - (g) An amenity zone is required in lieu of a planting strip along ground-floor, nonresidential uses, unless on-street parking is not permitted by CDOT or NCDOT.
-(Petition No. 2009-013, § 10.908(8)(g), 03/19/09)
+- (f) The Planning Director, with the affirmative recommendation of the City Arborist/Senior Urban Forester shall have the authority to modify the requirements of Section 10.908(8), including the modification of the planting strip, sidewalk location, and width in order to preserve existing buildings and trees and to provide flexibility for a hard surface next to the curb line, where appropriate for on-street parking (e.g. handicap parking areas, loading zones - (g) An amenity zone is required in lieu of a planting strip along ground-floor, non-residential uses, unless on-street parking is not permitted by CDOT or NCDOT.

 (9) Valet parking service standards for new construction and site reconfigurations.
-(Petition No. 2007-158, § 10.907(6)(l)(5), 02/18/08)